11 Downing Street: Recent occupancy

-When Tony Blair became Prime Minister in 1997 he chose to reside in Number 11, rather than Number 10, as it has a larger living area; Blair was living with his wife and their several young children, while Gordon Brown, the Chancellor of the Exchequer, was still a bachelor.
-In 2007, when Brown became Prime Minister, he at first chose to live in Number 11, but soon moved back to Number 10.
+When Tony Blair became prime minister in 1997 he chose to reside in Number 11, rather than Number 10, as it has a larger living area; Blair was living with his wife and their several young children, while Gordon Brown, the chancellor of the exchequer, was still a bachelor.
+In 2007, when Brown became prime minister, he at first chose to live in Number 11, but soon moved back to Number 10.

 Following the 2010 general election, the incoming prime minister, David Cameron, moved into 11, and George Osborne chose to remain in his Notting Hill home.
 In early August 2011, Osborne moved into Number 10.

-Prime Minister Boris Johnson lived in Number 11 recently, instead of his first and second Chancellor (Sajid Javid and Rishi Sunak, respectively).
+Boris Johnson lived in Number 11, instead of his first and second Chancellor (Sajid Javid and Rishi Sunak, respectively).
 In March 2020, Johnson refurbished the residential apartment at Number 11.
-An Electoral Commission inquiry is investigating the financing of this refurbishment.
-This is known in the press as the Cash-for-Curtains scandal.
+An Electoral Commission inquiry investigated the financing of this refurbishment.
+This was known in the press as the Cash-for-Curtains scandal.

+Rishi Sunak broke with this by resuming residence in the smaller flat above Number 10.